 - Ahmedabad has a flourishing historical significance.
 The city has a lot to offer, starting from the indigenous textiles to marvelous places.

 Similarities Between Manchester And The Capital Of Gujarat, Ahmedabad

 Both Manchester and Ahmedabad, the capital of Gujarat are much acclaimed for their cotton grounds and the easy availability of raw cotton.
 The temperate climate of the cities is ideal for cotton thread spinning.
 Both the cities are located on the banks of perennial rivers.
 This further helps in drying the cotton threads.
-Sabarmati River in Ahmedabad and River Mersey in Manchester help in easy drying of the cotton threads.
+Sabarmati River in Ahmedabad and River Mersey in Manchester help in the easy drying of the cotton threads.
 The temperate climate in both the cities further help in growing cotton, and spinning cotton threads.

 Thus, for all the valid reasons, Ahmedabad is much suited to be also called The “Manchester Of India“.